dybran/Project-25/Project-25.md

 ![](./images/20.PNG)

-An ingress resource for Artifactory would looklike this
+An ingress resource for Artifactory would look like this

 ```
 apiVersion: networking.k8s.io/v1